Information for educators

 Teach Universal Design

 The Centre for Excellence in Universal Design has developed a suite of curriculum materials for use by tutors in teaching Universal Design.
-This materials are available through request to the Center’s Senior Design Advisor with responsibility for Education, Dónal Rice, who is available to advise on support their use.
-Contact Dónal at firstname.lastname@example.org or + 353 (0)1 608 0430.
+The materials are available through request to the Centre’s Senior Design Advisor with responsibility for Education, Dónal Fitzpatrick, who is available to advise on support their use.
+Contact Dónal at email@example.com or + 353 (0)1 608 0456.

-These curriculum materials are provided for free under a simple agreement between your educational institution and the Centre for Excellence in Universal Design.
-A sample of these curriculum materials is the animation “Meet the Normal – Adventures in Universal Design” - a fun and informative animation showing the need for and how Universal Design can be achieved in the design of everyday things and situations.
+These curriculum materials are provided for free by the Centre for Excellence in Universal Design.
+A sample of these curriculum materials is the animation “Meet the Normals – Adventures in Universal Design” - a fun and informative animation showing the need for and how Universal Design can be achieved in the design of everyday things and situations.

-The curricula materials ( 115 powerpoint presentations, 17 Word documents and 1 video) are packaged in a 5 ECTS module optimized for teaching to first year students, but also suitable for teaching students of any level.
+The curricula materials (including powerpoint presentations, notes and video) are packaged in a 5 ECTS module optimized for teaching to first year students, but also suitable for teaching students of any level.

 The module is comprised of 5 units covering:

 - Case studies of good practice in Universal Design.

 The Universal Design Module has been trialed and is being taught in the following educational institutions in Ireland: Cork IT, CIT, NUI Maynooth, DKIT, TU Dublin.